Biden speech takeaways: More conciliation than conflict

 REGULAR JOE

-Biden used the speech to highlight his focus on the common man, calling out billionaires who pay lower tax rates than the middle class and airlines that treat their passengers like “suckers.”
+Biden used the speech to highlight his focus on the common man, calling out billionaires who pay lower tax rates than does the middle class, and airlines that treat their passengers like “suckers.”

 It amounted to a dare to Republican lawmakers who increasingly claim to represent blue-collar workers.